List of ambassadors of the United Kingdom to the Democratic Republic of Congo

-The ambassador of the United Kingdom to the Democratic Republic of Congo is the United Kingdom's foremost diplomatic representative in the Democratic Republic of Congo (DRC) formerly Zaire, and head of the UK's diplomatic mission in Kinshasa.
+The ambassador of the United Kingdom to the Democratic Republic of the Congo is the United Kingdom's foremost diplomatic representative in the Democratic Republic of the Congo (DRC) formerly Zaire, and head of the UK's diplomatic mission in Kinshasa.

 From 1968 to 1987, and since 1991, the British ambassador to the DRC has also been non-resident ambassador to the neighbouring Republic of Congo.